 Developing the capacity to sustain attention is central to awakening.
 When the heart and mind are steady, we gain clarity and everything starts to flow.
 Craving, irritation and rumination all fade away into the background and we experience a distinctive shift in consciousness.
 The Satipatthana Sutta describes this as being ‘free from desires and discontent in regard to the world’.

-meditation, with practice everyone can learn to settle the mind.
+Although many people believe that they don’t have a natural aptitude for meditation, with practice everyone can learn to settle the mind.
 Over time, we can train ourselves so that this becomes our natural resting place, in the midst of whatever happens to be going on in the world around us.

 A sense of profound freedom and inner joy arises when the mind is no longer being pushed around by pleasant or unpleasant feelings.
 From there, we can practice insight and experience a taste of true freedom.